-AGM Financial Year Date and Time Venue Details of Special Resolution Passed 26th 2018-19 28th September, 2019 at 12.00 noon Panchavati Motels, Pune - Nashik Highway, Sinnar, Nashik- 422103 1.
-Reappointment of Mr. Jandhyala Lakshminarayana Sharma as an Independent Director of the company.
-27th 2019-20 22nd December, 2020 at 12.00 noon through two- way Video Conferencing ('VC') / Other Audio Visual Means ('OAVM') Reappointment of Mr. Omprakash Garg, as Chairman and Managing Director of the Company.
+AGM Financial Year Date and Time Venue Details of Special resolutions Passed 27th 2019-20 22nd December, 2020 at 12.00 noon through two-way Video Conferencing ('VC') / Other Audio Visual Means ('OAVM') Reappointment of Mr. Omprakash Garg, as Chairman and Managing Director of the Company.
 Payment of Commission to Non-Executive Directors based on Net Profits of the Company.
-28th 2020-21 28th September, 2021 at 12.00 noon through two- way Video Conferencing ('VC') / Other Audio Visual Means ('OAVM') 1.
-Payment of Commission to Non-Executive Directors based on Net Profits of the Company.
+28th 2020-21 28th September, 2021 at 12.00 noon through two-way Video Conferencing ('VC') / Other Audio Visual Means ('OAVM') Payment of Commission to Non-Executive Directors based on Net Profits of the Company.
+29th 2021-22 28th September, 2022 at 12.00 noon through two-way Video Conferencing ('VC') / Other Audio Visual Means ('OAVM') Payment of Commission to Non-Executive Directors based on Net Profits of the Company.
+Reappointment of Ms. Nalini Mishra (DIN - 07110900) as an Independent Director of the company.
+Appointment of Mr. Sunil Sureka (DIN No. 09692513) as an Independent Director of the company.
+To approve Cupid Limited - Employees Stock Option Plan 2022